Somerville Conservation Commission Member

 Applicants interested in volunteering to serve on the Commission are invited to submit a resume and cover letter, as well as any relevant supplemental material by email to Conservation Agent Malik Drayton at: email@example.com.
-All applications must be received by Tuesday, March 28th, by the close of business.
+Applications will be accepted until the position is filled.

 Applications will be reviewed by the Appointments Advisory Committee (https://www.somervillema.gov/departments/about-appointments-advisory-committee), and applicants will be notified if they are selected as finalists.
 Questions may be submitted Mr. Drayton at firstname.lastname@example.org.

 The City of Somerville does not discriminate on the basis of race, color, religion, age, national origin, disability or any other protected category.
 Auxiliary aids and services, written materials in alternative formats, and reasonable modifications in policies and procedures will be provided to qualified applicants and employees with disabilities free of charge, upon request.